dbos-inc/dbos-docs/docs/getting-started/quickstart-shop.md

 The workflow will maintain three properties:
 1. Never charge a customer without fulfilling an order.
 2. Never charge a customer twice for the same order.
-3. Maintain product inventory properly.
+3. Maintain product inventory correctly.

 Without DBOS, maintaining these properties is hard: users can click the buy button twice, the program can crash in the middle of the transaction, the payment service can fail, etc.